gnembon/scarpet/programs/fundamentals/README.md

 really allow for private fields, however methods will be considered private if they have a `_` prefix.
 This will make `call_function` throw an error if the programmer tries to call them.
 If you need to call a private method within a class, use `call(object:'private_method_name', object, args)`.
-Note that unlike with `call_function`, this will not give neat return values, instead it will either return the object or
+Note that unlike with `call_function`, this will not give neat return values, instead it will either return the object or a list of the object and return value.

+### `Object` class
 Classes also have some built-in methods.
 Much like with Java, they all inherit from the `Object` class.
 This gives them the following methods:
  - `str` : Returns a string representation of the object